Civil control of the military: Domestic law enforcement

-The United States' Posse Comitatus Act, passed in 1878, prohibits any part of the Army or the Air Force (since the U.S. Air Force evolved from the U.S. Army) from engaging in domestic law enforcement activities unless they do so pursuant to lawful authority.
-Similar prohibitions apply to the Navy and Marine Corps by service regulation, since the actual Posse Comitatus Act does not apply to them.
-The Coast Guard is exempt from Posse Comitatus as one of its primary missions is to enforce U.S. laws, even though it is an armed service.
+The United States' Posse Comitatus Act, passed in 1878, prohibits the armed services (excluding the Coast Guard) from engaging in domestic law enforcement activities unless they do so pursuant to lawful authority.

 The act is often misunderstood to prohibit any use of federal military forces in law enforcement, but this is not the case.
 For example, the President has explicit authority under the Constitution and federal law to use federal forces or federalised militias to enforce the laws of the United States.
 The act's primary purpose is to prevent local law enforcement officials from utilising federal forces in this way by forming a "posse" consisting of federal soldiers or airmen.

 There are, however, practical political concerns in the United States that make the use of federal military forces less desirable for use in domestic law enforcement.
 Under the U.S. Constitution, law and order is primarily a matter of state concern.
 As a practical matter, when military forces are necessary to maintain domestic order and enforce the laws, state militia forces under state control i.e., that state's Army National Guard and/or Air National Guard are usually the force of first resort, followed by federalized state militia forces i.e., the Army National Guard and/or Air National Guard "federalized" as part of the U.S. Army and/or U.S. Air Force, with active federal forces (to include "federal" reserve component forces other than the National Guard) being the least politically palatable option.